-If the trainee is involved in any kind of accident or incident within the classroom or at the clinical site, the instructor and supervising clinical specialist, should be notified immediately.
-Hospital procedures should be followed with respect to Incident/Accident reports.
+If the trainee is involved in any kind of accident or incident within the classroom or at the clinical site the instructor and supervising clinical specialist should be notified immediately.
+Hospital and/or clinic procedures should be followed with respect to incident/accident reports.
 A copy of all such reports should be given to the Program Director/Leader to be placed in the trainee's file.